arthurfabre/linux/tools/bpf/bpftool/Documentation/bpftool.rst

 		  Print all logs available, even debug-level information.
 This includes logs from libbpf as well as from the verifier, when attempting to load programs.

+	-e, --effective
+		  Retrieve effective programs that will execute for events within a cgroup.
+This includes inherited along with attached ones.

 SEE ALSO
 ========